 Even when you are communicating to yourself, it is still a two-way street.
 When you ask yourself questions, and figured out in your head, and in your mind, and you come up with answers according to your understanding, it is still a two-way street.

 When you are praying to God, you are also communicating with Him.
 Even when you don’t see God, but you believe He is there, He can hear your prayers.
 Most of the time, we expect God to answers our prayers.
-Though each one of us has our way we understand how to receive our answers from God, but it is different with each individual according to our level of spiritual and religion understanding.
-Like for me, I go with what Jesus has taught us in the Bible.
-You may not be Christian; therefore, yours may be different.
+Though each one of us has our way we understand how to receive our answers from God, but it is different with each individual according to our level of understanding.